Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/UG-application-admin.md

 * Name: the name of the new application
 * Identifier: a unique shorthand for this application
-* Application roles: the roles this application can act in
+* Application roles: the roles that this application can act as
 * Name contact person: the name of the person to be contacted for any technical or functional questions related to this application
 * Contact emailaddress: the email address at which the contact person can be reached
 * SSOUrl: the URL to be used when the applicatiokn is launched via the Koppeltaal single sign-on launch sequence.
 (TBD: link to details of the SSO launch sequence)